Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 Start laying the sod pieces near straight lines, such as near your sidewalk, and stagger the placement like a mason staggers bricks.
-Not only does the staggered appearance easier on the eyes — you won’t see the lines as well — it helps the pieces grow together better, since the edges lose moisture quicker than the center of the sod pieces.
+Not only is the staggered appearance easier on the eyes—you won’t see the lines as well—it helps the pieces grow together better since the edges lose moisture quicker than the center of the sod pieces.
 Position the sod pieces together as close as possible without overlapping them.
-Cut pieces as necessary to get a good fit, and remove any dead or dried areas of the sod as necessary; use the sharp edge of a trowel, or a utility knife to make the cuts.
+Cut pieces as necessary to get a good fit, and remove any dead or dried areas of the sod as necessary; use the sharp edge of a trowel or a utility knife to make the cuts.
 End your installation in the least viewed area, such as the back corner of the yard.

 Avoid walking directly on the newly laid sod.
 Instead, lay a piece of cardboard or plywood on the sod when laying new pieces or adjusting the sod.

 How to Care for Freshly Laid Sod